sorincucu84/Live-D3/README.md

 # ng-D3

-**ng-D3** is a kickstart project to build real-time D3 chart components using angular and WebSockets.
+**ng-D3** is a kickstart project to build real-time D3 chart components using angular and WebSockets(Socket.IO).

 #Download
 You can either download the whole project by clicking "Download ZIP" button on top-right side or can clone the repository to your local via cmd :